atsushieno/aap-juce/README.md

 While JUCE itself is useful to develop frameworks like AAP, it is designed to be independent of any other audio development toolkits and frameworks.
 We stick to minimum dependencies, at least on the public API surface.

-## Why use juce_emscripten?

-**UPDATE:** as of current version juce_emscripten is disabled in favor of JUCE 6.0 migration.
-We might bring back wasm UI support later.

-We use [juce_emscripten](https://github.com/Dreamtonics/juce_emscripten/), which is a fork of JUCE that extends its support to WebAssembly world using [emscripten](emscripten.org/).

-At this state, we can use the official JUCE distribution, without forking and making any changes for AAP itself.
-But when we would like to build a plugin UI that can launch from within the host (DAW) application, the WebAssembly bundle is going to make it possible. juce_emscripten is needed for that purpose.

-(Note that external UI integration is not implemented in the framework yet.)

-Our repository makes use of [our own fork that supports JUCE 5.4.7 and Web MIDI API](https://github.com/atsushieno/JUCE/tree/juce_emscripten/) (which may not be required once Dreamtonics is back on that effort).

-UPDATE: after some investigation, it turned out that current Chrome (and inherently Android WebView)  does not support [Actomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) which is essential to juce_emscripten internals, therefore it will not work on Android so far.
-We keep using juce_emscripten so far though; it may become usable at some stage.
+Their API is stable-ish, while AAP API is not.
+So if anyone wants to get audio plugins portable without fear of API breakage, JUCE can be your good friend.

 ## How to try it out?

+There are some release builds at [aap-juce-world](https://github.com/atsushieno/aap-juce-world) that contains various

 You need a host app and a plugin to try at least one plugin via one host.
+This repository does not contain any application within itself.

-The host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in aap-juce-plugin-host repo (which is JUCE AudioPluginHost with AAP support).
+The host can be either `aaphostsample` in android-audio-plugin-framework repo, or `AudioPluginHost` in [aap-juce-plugin-host](https://github.com/atsushieno/aap-juce-plugin-host) repo (which is JUCE AudioPluginHost with AAP support).

-The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `apps/andes` in aap-juce-ports repo (less stable).
+The plugin can be either `aapbarebonepluginsample` in android-audio-plugin-framework repo (more stable), or plugins like `apps/andes` in aap-juce-ports repo (less stable, but simplest in the aap-juce world).

+For those `aap-juce-*` repositories that are part of `aap-juce-world`, `make` will build them.

-Once you run `make` then those apps are built.
-JUCE Android apps are built under `Builds/Android/app/build/outputs/` in each app directory.
+For JUCE apps that use Projucer, JUCE Android apps are generated and built under `Builds/Android/app/build/outputs/` in each app directory.
 Though we typically use Android Studio and open `Builds/Android` and then run or debug there, once top-level `make` ran successfully.

 (For those projects that does not use Projucer, there is no `Builds/Android` path part.)

-## How can we bring in our own apps and/or plugins?

-Conceptually, there are only a few steps:

-- Make sure that your JUCE app builds on Android (no AAP required)
-- add `androidaudioplugin.aar` as a dependency
-- add `juceaap_audio_plugin_client` or `juceaap_audio_plugin_processors` module depending on whether your app is a plugin or a host.
-  - add include and lib paths to your project `.jucer` to make it possible.
-- add required service description in AndroidManifest.xml (most likely doable via Projucer).
-- prepare `aap_metadata.xml` as an Android resource.
-- for hosts, AndroidAudioPluginFormat has to be added to the app's AudioPluginFormatManager.

-The more details are described later in this README.

-At this state, this repository is more of a set of build scripts that lets you bring in your own JUCE based audio plugins into AAP world.
-There are handful of porting projects for both plugins and hosts, listed earlier on this README.

 ## Build Instruction